abi2020/RecipesAndRatingsProject/README.md

 Alternate Hypothesis: The distribution of `minutes` when `rating` is missing is different from the distribution of `minutes` when `rating` is not missing.<br>
 Observed Statistics: The absolute difference between the means of both distributions.

-The following graph shows the empirical distribution of the absolute means after 500 repetitions.
+The following graph shows the empirical distribution of the absolute difference of means after 500 repetitions.

 <iframe src="assets/emp_num_min.html" width=800 height=600 frameBorder=0></iframe>

 We can see that the observed mean falls within the other means.
 I calculated a p-value of 0.14, which is above the 0.05 significance threshold.
 Thus, we fail to reject hte null hypothesis.
-Thus, we can predicat that `rating` is NMAR when considering `miuntes`.
+Thus, we can predicat that `rating` is NMAR when considering `minutes`.

+## Hypothesis Testing

+We will return to our original question of: Do longer recipes (one that takes longer than 30 minutes to complete) get rated lower than short recipes?

+Null Hypothesis: People rate long and short recipes the same way. <br>
+Alternate Hypothesis: People rate longer recipes lower than short recipes.<br>
+Observed Statisitic: Difference in the mean of `Average Rating` for long recipes and the mean of `Average Rating` for short recipes.

+The following graph shows the empirical distribution of the difference in means after 1000 repetitions.

+<iframe src="assets/last.html" width=800 height=600 frameBorder=0></iframe>

+We can see that the observed difference in mean is much lower than that of shuffled dataset.
+We calcualte a p-value of 0.0, which falls under the threshold of 0.05.
+Thus, we reject the null hypothesis and predict that longer recipes are likely rated lower than shorter recipes.